chillibasket/processing-grapher/README.md

 1. Download and install the Processing IDE from [https://processing.org/](https://processing.org/).
 1. Clone/download all files in this repository.
 1. Open `ProcessingGrapher.pde` in the Processing editor.
+1. Press the `Run` button on the top-left of the Processing editor to start the program.
-1. To change the size/scaling of all text and buttons, you can change the `uimult` multiplier on line 29.
+1. To change the size/scaling of all text and buttons, press the `CTRL+` or `CTRL-` keyboard combinations.
 1. To connect to an Arduino:
 	1. Ensure Arduino is plugged into your computer
-	1. Go to the "Serial" or "Live Graph" tab of the program
+	1. Go to the "Serial" tab of the program
 	1. In the right-hand sidebar, press on `Port: None` button
 	1. A list of all available ports should appear.
 Type in the number corresponding to the port you want to connect to
 	1. Press on the `Baud: 9600` button and insert the baud rate of the serial connection